Control Surfaces for Lightroom Wedding Editing

 This time, both because I was unable to find a suitable software-only product that would replicate the functionality of VSCO Keys and PFixer, and because I was impressed by the improved functionality of hardware solutions now available, I decided to try going back to a control surface.

-One exciting development since my days of using RPG Keys was that hardware control surfaces now include physical dials, sliders, etc. that can instantly and smoothly make large adjustments, not just buttons/keys that would increment up or down with each push.
+One exciting development since my days of using RPG Keys was that hardware control surfaces now include physical dials, sliders, wheels, etc., not just buttons that increment or decrement with each push as was the case before.
+Furthermore, these analog-style controls are directly integrated into Lightroom so that they can instantly and smoothly make large adjustments.
 This means that if a big exposure or white balance adjustment is needed, rather than having to hit a key a bunch of times, one swift turn of the dial is all that's needed.

 It also should be noted that the dials on most of these types of control surfaces are encoders that are endless, with no stops at a minimum and maximum setting.
 What this means is that if you crank up the exposure on one image, and go to the next image which just needs a small exposure adjustment, you don't need to turn the dial back down to the neutral position as you would a dial with fixed upper and lower stops (nor does the adjustment instantly make an unwanted jump to the higher setting of the dial), you can simply start turning it in whatever direction you need to go, and the adjustment starts fresh from there.